 If you have a spinning reel, you’ll need to be sure you have the line on the correct side of the bail.
 The easiest way to do this is to open the bail before you tie the line around the spool.
 Check out our instructions for how to spool a spinning rod here.

 The arbor knot is what we recommend for tying the line around the spool.
-We have laid out a step by step method for tying the arbor knot here.
+The arbor knot is the best type of fishing knot for this use.

 It’s a super simple knot consisting of only two overhand knots.
 The hardest part is that you’ll need to tighten the inside knot slow enough to allow the line to slip while tightening enough to get some friction.